Home » Family Friendly Dinner Recipes » Crock Pot Recipes » Slow Cooker Pork Carnitas

 collage showing images to make caritas - ingredients, and adding ingredients to slow cooker

-How to make carnitas crispy
+How to get crispy carnitas

 pulled pork on baking tray